MicrosoftDocs/azure-stack-docs/azure-stack/user/network-virtual-appliance.md

 > [!NOTE]
 > If you have a connectivity or routing problem that involves an NVA, you should [contact the vendor of the NVA](https://support.microsoft.com/help/2984655/support-for-azure-market-place-for-virtual-machines) directly.

-If your Azure Stack Hub issue is not addressed in this article, please visit the [Azure Stack Hub MSDN forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=azurestack).
-You also can submit an Azure support request.
-To submit a support request, see [Azure Stack Hub support](../operator/azure-stack-manage-basics.md#where-to-get-support).
+If your Azure Stack Hub NVA issue is not addressed in this article, please create an [Azure Stack Hub support ticket](../operator/azure-stack-manage-basics.md#where-to-get-support).

 ## Checklist for troubleshooting with NVA vendor